-The regulations that govern marketing approvals, pricing and reimbursement for new drug products can vary widely.
-Current and future legislation may significantly change the approval requirements in ways that could involve additional costs and cause delays in obtaining approvals.
+The regulations that govern marketing approvals, pricing and reimbursement for drug products can vary widely.
+Current and future legislation may significantly change these approval requirements in ways that could involve additional costs and cause delays in obtaining approvals.
 Pricing limitations may hinder our ability to recoup our investment in our products.
+Refer to the sections in our Annual Report entitled "Business - Government Regulation - Third-Party Payor Coverage and Reimbursement" and "- Healthcare Reform" for more information.

-Our ability to commercialize any product successfully will also depend in part on the extent to which coverage and adequate reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
+Our ability to market and sell any product successfully will also depend in part on the extent to which coverage and adequate reimbursement for these products and related treatments are available from government health administration authorities, private health insurers and other organizations.
 Government authorities and third-party payors determine which medications they will cover and establish reimbursement levels and tiers of preference based on the perceived value and innovation of a given product.
 A primary trend in the U.S. healthcare industry and elsewhere is cost containment.
 Government authorities and other third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications and establishing administrative hurdles that incentivize use of generic and/or lower cost products first.
 Increasingly, third-party payors are requiring that drug companies provide them with discounts and rebates from list prices and are challenging the prices charged for medical products.
 We have agreed to provide such discounts and rebates to certain third-party payors.
 We expect increasing pressure to offer larger discounts and rebates.
 Additionally, a greater number of third-party payors may seek discounts and rebates in order to offer or maintain access for our products.
 We cannot be sure that high-quality coverage and reimbursement will be available for any product that we commercialize and, if reimbursement is available, what the level of reimbursement will be and whether it will be satisfactory.